JimmyDansbo/CommanderMind/README.md

-# MasterMind
+# CommanderMind
-Guess the color and placement
+A code breaking game for the Commander X16